-NOW through March - Local Art Critique Artist Exhibit in the Main Gallery.
+NOW through April - Mike Coleman aka Chaotic Mike in the Performance Hall Lobby.
 Free and open to the public!

 The Arts Center is open Tuesdays, Wednesdays, Thursdays & Fridays from 11-4 and Saturdays from 12-3.
 It is Free and Open to the Public.

 January-February- Haitian Art

 2017 Exhibits Previously at LACA

 December 2017- January 2018- Handmade Musical Instruments Exhibit

 October-November- Watercolor Batik exhibit by Carole Nielsen

 September-October- Cuba: Because I Could, photography exhibition by Rachel Brock.

 August-September- Exhibition by 11 Local Artists of the LACA Visual Arts Critique Group

 August- Pop Art sculptures by Pentwater High School students